Molarity Calculator

 How It Works

 Enter the moles of solute and the volume of solution in liters (or milliliters).
-The calculator divides moles by volume to give molarity in mol/L. You can also solve for moles or volume if molarity is known.
+The calculator divides moles by volume (converted to liters) to give molarity in mol/L. Select milliliters if that is your measured volume — the tool converts automatically.

 Formula